 Follow us on Twitter @FDA_Drug_Info for up to the minute important drug information.
 Know the moment it happens.

-FDA Drug Safety Podcast for Healthcare Professionals: Updated information about the risk of blood clots in women taking birth control pills containing drospirenone mp3(MP3 - 2.8MB) FDA Drug Safety Communication: Updated information about the risk of blood clots in women taking birth control pills containing drospirenone
+FDA Drug Safety Podcast for Healthcare Professionals: Updated information about the risk of blood clots in women taking birth control pills containing drospirenone mp3(MP3 - 2.8MB) [ARCHIVED] FDA Drug Safety Communication: Updated information about the risk of blood clots in women taking birth control pills containing drospirenone